 The optimize check is one of two choices you get in the Photos settings.
 The other is Download and Keep Originals.
 If you check Download and Keep Originals, all photos you shoot on your iPhone stay on your handset in full resolution.
 Plus, any photo that you take, store on your Mac, or otherwise store on your iCloud Photo Library will also download to your iPhone in high resolution.

 You might be wondering how the iPhone decides which photos to keep in high resolution and which to compress into thumbnails.
 It will always keep the most recent media shot or viewed in high resolution.
-This may change over time because it depends on how many pictures you shoot and store and how much room is on your phone.
+However, there are other factors involved in this choice including the amount of storage space and memory that your phone has at a given time, and the number of images on your phone.
 Your phone’s storage works in the background to keep track of images you’ve recently viewed compared to how much storage you use for apps and downloads.

 People with lots of space on their phones will have more high-resolution images and videos stored locally than those with less space.
-You’ll still have access to all of your high-res photos, and you can view compressed images by tapping on it to download the original photo back on your phone.
+Don’t worry about losing your high-resolution images when your phone compresses them to save space as you can always revert compressed photos to their initial form by downloading them.
 You will see the compressed images downloading in real-time, as they have a download circle at the bottom right as they flow in from iCloud.